grauds/clematis.doc/docs/clematis-explained/components.md

     </table>
 }
 ```
-Context should be used for user related information, theming and something as global, however, there could be another option
+Context should be used for user related information, theming and something as global;
-to implement the same with the help of state managers.
+but there could be another option to implement the same with the help of state managers.